 “Have you so little faith in your own people?
 Yes, there is weakness.
 There is frailty.
 But there is courage also, and honor to be found in men”

 Although Aragorn consider Boromir’s persuasion as a reason to take over the ring and use it, Boromir insisted that no one believe human as an allies.
-This is because in the past, Isildur as a human race betrayed Elrond’s the elf order to destroy the ring while they had a chance to destroy it at once instead Isildur took the ring for his own to keep.
+This is because in the past, Isildur as a human race betrayed Elrond’s -the elf- order to destroy the ring while they had a chance to destroy it at once.
+Instead of destroy it, Isildur took the ring for his own to keep.
 Thus the human race are considered or seen as traitor by the other races.
 Same as Boromir, he planned to take the ring when the fellowship reached Gondor.
 Boromir’s action is a reason why he could be depicted as true human nature, where greed and desire could be done in every way, good or bad.
 In this scene, the defense mechanism he used are still the same as before which is denial.
 He still ignores the danger of the ring

 Forest of Nen Hithoel.